 In literature or film, anthropomorphism can be used as a tool to explore controversial issues.
 For example, Animal Farm by George Orwell is a critique of the corruption of socialist ideals in the Soviet Union.
 Orwell was a socialist, but he believed the totalitarian regime in Stalinist Russia had betrayed the key principles of socialism.
 He conveyed this message through a story about farm animals rebelling against the oppression of their human caretakers.

 Anthropomorphism is considered an innate tendency of human psychology.
 When we assign human characteristics to nonhuman entities, we are deciding what is worthy of our time and care.
-For example, describing pets as loving when they cuddle us after a bad day allows us to view them as members of the family.
+An example of anthropomorphism is describing pets as loving when they cuddle us after a bad day allows us to view them as members of the family.
 However, this tendency is not always helpful.
 Viewing pets as equal members of the family can be problematic if it means you fail to take precautions to protect others, such as infants or disabled adults, from an animal with the ability to cause physical harm.

 The opposite of anthropomorphism is dehumanization, which means describing human beings in non-human terms.
 Examples of dehumanization can be seen in Nazi propaganda.
 By portraying Jewish people as animals or savages, it became easier for citizens to look the other way during the horrors of the Holocaust.